Common Mistakes When Starting in Front-End Development: How to Avoid Them and Improve Your Code

 5. Errors in dynamic routes

-When working with dynamic routes and getStaticPaths, did not properly validate the data, causing 404 errors in production.
+When working with dynamic routes and getStaticPaths, I didn’t properly validate data, which caused 404 errors in production.

 Example: